Women's Football: Feminist or Sexist?

 Hopefully, the league will continue to evolve and facilitate more positive and truly feminist change.
 When women first started playing basketball, they wore skirts.
 Now, we have the WNBA.
 Other sports like track and field and volleyball also have very revealing uniforms.
 Women’s sports are still relatively new and although there are many improvements to be made, the existing leagues deserve some recognition for pioneering the effort to get women playing.

-More articles in WMC FBomb by Category: Education, Feminism, Misogyny, Sports
+More articles by Category: Education, Feminism, Misogyny, Sports

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexism, Discrimination, Title IX, Sexualized violence, News, Television, High school
+More articles by Tag: Activism and advocacy, Sexism, Discrimination, Title IX, Sexualized violence, News, Television, High school